Working in Latvia

 What are your chances of getting a job?

-Unemployment rates are high which means workers should be available, however Latvian employers have reported a difficulty in being able to find people with the relevant qualifications and certain skills including communication, presentation, negotiation and computer skills.
+Latvian employers have reported a difficulty in being able to find people with the relevant qualifications and certain skills including communication, presentation and computer skills.
 If you can show evidence of these in your application you may increase your chances of finding a job.
+There is also a shortage of specialists in areas such as IT, engineering, medicine and metal processing.

 Where can you work?

-- Major industries: processed foods, wood products, textiles, processed metals, transit, synthetic fibres, electronics and pharmaceuticals.
+- Major industries: processed foods, processed wood products, transit services, textiles, processed metals, synthetic fibres, electronics, pharmaceuticals, manufacturing of machinery and electronics.

-- Recent growth areas: an increase in demand for highly skilled professionals is expected, particularly in manufacturing and commercial services.
+- Recent growth areas: an increase in demand for highly skilled professionals is expected, particularly in the manufacturing and service industries (commercial services).
+Employers are also looking for specialists in science, engineering and IT, as well as commercial and administrative specialists, and law, social and cultural affairs professionals.

-- Industries in decline: all sectors are expected to have less demand for low-skilled labour and the demand for medium-skilled agricultural workers will decrease.
+- Industries in decline: all sectors are expected to have less demand for low-skilled labour and the demand for agricultural workers will also decrease.

 What’s it like working in Latvia?